Tienisto/rhttp/rhttp/README.md

 By default, connections are not kept alive.
-On HTTP2, the same connection is reused for multiple requests that are done on the same time, but the socket is closed inmediately after the last request is finished.
+On HTTP2, the same connection is reused for multiple requests that are done on the same time, but the socket is closed immediately after the last request is finished.

 Setting `keepAliveTimeout` to a value greater than `0` will keep the socket open when idle for the specified duration, both in HTTP1.1 and HTTP2.